linyows/tomohisaoda.com/README.md

 tomohisaoda.com
 ==

-This is a @linyows 's portfolio site.
+This is a portfolio site for @linyows.